TypeScript client usage

 See also

-For command specifications, see the command references, such as Work with collections, and Work with tables.
+For command specifications, see the command references, such as About collections with the Data API, and About tables with the Data API.

 For major changes between versions, see Data API client upgrade guide.